nearform/react-patterns-workshop/slides.md

 # Step 4: Exercise 💻

 <div class="dense">

-- Create an error boundary class component by copying and pasting the boilerplate code from [error boundaries](https://reactjs.org/docs/error-boundaries.html)
+- Create an `ErrorBoundary` class component by copying and pasting the boilerplate code from [error boundaries](https://reactjs.org/docs/error-boundaries.html)
-- Create a custom message to show when an error occurs
+- `console.error` the error in `componentDidCatch`
-- Use this to surround the `children` in `ErrorBoundaryChallenge`
+- Surround the `children` in `ErrorBoundaryChallenge` with this component
-- Take a look at a preview of this in action here: http://localhost:3000/solutions/step-04-error-boundaries

 </div>